-Bunky Harkleroad completed his second record-breaking season leading the Hornet women's basketball program.
+Bunky Harkleroad completed his third season at Sacramento State in 2015-16 and had another record-breaking year leading the Hornet women's basketball program.

 In 2014-15 Harkleroad led Sacramento State to the postseason for the first time in the Div.
 I era (1991-pres.).
 The Hornets qualified for the Women's National Invitation Tournament (WNIT) and defeated Pacific and Eastern Washington to reach the round-of-16 before being narrowly defeated by Saint Mary's.

 The squad tied for second in the regular season Big Sky standings and was the No. 2 seed for the Big Sky Tournament, the highest tournament seed in program history.
 The Hornets advanced to the semifinals of the Big Sky Tournament before an overtime loss.
 Senior Fantasia Hilliard, the program's all-time leader in assists and steals, was an all-Big Sky First Team selection while sophomore Gretchen Harrigan was named the Top Reserve in the conference and was honorable mention.

 In his first season in Sacramento Harkleroad was one of five finalists for the 2014 Spalding Maggie Dixon Division I Rookie Coach of the Year award, which honors a Women's Basketball Coaches Association (WBCA) Division I head coach who has led his or her team to a successful season during his or her first year at the helm.

 Harkleroad came to Sacramento State less than a month before the start of the 2013-14 season after he was hired to replace former head coach Jamie Craighead.
 He had served as the head coach at Glenville State College (WV) for four years after nine seasons as the head coach at Berea College (KY), his alma mater.